UCLALibrary/fester/src/main/scripts/festerize/README.md

 Any collection rows found in the CSV are used to create a IIIF collection.

 Any work rows are used to expand or revise a previously created IIIF collection (corresponding to the collection that the work is a part of), as well as create a IIIF manifest corresponding to the work.
+A "work" is conceived of as a discrete object that should be access as an individual item.
+An example of a "work" is a book or a photograph.

-Any page rows are likewise used to expand or revise a previously created IIIF manifest (corresponding to the work that the page is a part of).
+Any page rows found in a CSV are likewise used to expand or revise a previously created IIIF manifest (corresponding to the work that the page is a part of).

-After Fester creates or updates any IIIF collections or manifests, it updates and returns the CSV files to the user.
+After Fester creates or updates any IIIF manifests for collections or works, it updates and returns the CSV files to the user.

 The returned CSVs are updated to contain URLs (in a `IIIF Manifest URL` column) of the IIIF collections and manifests that correspond to any collection or work rows found in the CSV.